Director: Nick James

 If there have been no recent updates try The German comet group page or Seiichi Yoshida's page for information or the Liga Iberoamericana de Astronomia for observations.

-Planning aids and information for forthcoming comets
+Planning aids and information for forthcoming comets, valid out to about 2025.

 Download Richard Fleet's GraphDark software for graphically displaying comet (and other object) visibility.
 Latest version is 2.05, 2007 May.